 SALSA Thirteenth Biennial Conference

-SALSA XIII Biennial Conference will be held in the University of Virginia Charlottesville from 24-27 June 2021.
+The Thirteenth SALSA Biennial Conference will be held in the University of Virginia Charlottesville from 24-27 June 2021.
 Conference organizer: George Mentore (University of Virginia).
 Academic Program Chair: Laura Mentore.

 Keynote speaker: Anne-Christine Taylor (CNRS, France).
 Conference Organizer: Claudia Augustat (Weltmuseum Wien); Academic Program Chair: Juan Alvaro Echeverri (Universidad Nacional de Colombia, sede Amazonia).